jobadekola/nyc-taxi-data/README.md

 6. What are top 5 busiest hours of the day?
 7. What are the top 10 busiest locations of the city?
 8. Which trip has the highest standard deviation of travel time?
-9. Which trip has most consistent fares?*
+9. Which trip has most consistent fares?

+**Some important plots can be seen below**